zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 ### Model Info

-The set of commands that allows you to manage model infos.
+The set of commands that allows you to manage model and model versions.

 ##### Transactions
-- Add a new model info.
+- Add a new model.

   Role: `Vendor`